The Bold Type: Development

-An untitled series inspired by the life of former Cosmopolitan editor-in-chief Joanna Coles was under development with a script commitment plus penalty by NBC, Universal Television, Ruben Fleischer and David Bernad's The District and Hearst Magazines in September 2015.
-The project was created by writer scribe Sarah Watson with Coles joining as executive producer along with Ruben Fleischer, David Bernad and co-producer Holly Whidden, Hearst Magazines director of editorial brand strategy.
-On April 7, 2016, Freeform announced they had given a pilot order to Issues.
+An untitled series inspired by the life of former Cosmopolitan editor-in-chief Joanna Coles was under development by NBC, Universal Television, The District, and Hearst Magazines in September 2015.
+The project was created by writer Sarah Watson, with Coles joining as executive producer along with Ruben Fleischer and David Bernad.
+On April 7, 2016, Freeform announced they had given a pilot order to the project, then-titled Issues.
 The project was ordered to series by Freeform in January 2017 and later renamed The Bold Type.
 Coles also provides a voice-over in the beginning of every episode that recaps previous events in the series.
 Two months after giving The Bold Type a full series order, Freeform announced that the series would debut on Tuesday, July 11, 2017.
 The pilot was aired as a special preview on June 20, three weeks before the series' premiere date.
 The July 11 premiere was a back-to-back airing of the series' first two episodes.

 After the completion of its first season, The Bold Type received a two-season renewal, consisting of 10 episodes each, on October 4, 2017.
 At the same time, it was announced that Amanda Lasher would assume the role of showrunner after series creator Watson had "creative differences" with the network.
 The second season premiered on Freeform on June 12, 2018, while the third season premiered on April 9, 2019.
 In May 2019, the series was renewed for a fourth season at the 2019 Freeform upfront presentation; it was subsequently announced that Wendy Straker Hauser would be replacing Lasher as showrunner.
-On August 11, it was announced that the fourth season will consist of 18 episodes, the largest episode order for a season of the show.
-The fourth season is set to premiere on January 23, 2020.
+On August 11, it was announced that the fourth season would consist of 18 episodes, the largest episode order for a season of the show.
+The fourth season premiered on January 23, 2020.
 On April 21, 2020, it was reported that production on the fourth season would not resume, and that the episode order had been cut to sixteen episodes due to the COVID-19 pandemic.
 On January 27, 2021, Freeform renewed the series for a fifth and final season which premiered on May 26, 2021.
 The final season had six episodes.